Current Formula

 How Do You Calculate Current Using Current Formula?

-If the voltage (V) and resistance (R) of any circuit is given we can use the current formula to calculate the current, i.e., I = V/R (amps).
+If the voltage (V) and resistance (R) of any circuit is given we can use the electric current formula to calculate the current, i.e., I = V/R (amps).

 How Do You Calculate Voltage Using Current Formula?